akallitss/cosmic_bench_m3_tracking/README.md

 * Datareader :

-`Datareader <config_file> {ped,data,analyse}`
+`Datareader <config_file> {ped,data,analyse,live,read}`

 config_file : path to config file which contain the cosmic bench caracteristics and different file path
-ped : use this option to build signal file with raw, ped and corr branches, and calculate the Ped.dat and RMS.dat
+ped : use this option to build signal file ped and corr branches, calculate the Ped.dat and RMS.dat using an existing signal file with filled raw branches
-data : use this option to build signal file with raw, ped and corr branches using existing Ped.dat
+data : use this option to build signal file ped and corr branches using existing Ped.dat and signal file with filled raw branches analyse : use this option to build analyse file using existing Ped.dat and RMS.dat
-analyse : use this option to build analyse file using existing Ped.dat and RMS.dat
+live : use this option to read online data from FeuUdpControl using option -q to build the raw branches of the signal file read : use this option to read electronic binary files and build the raw branches of the signal file

 * Multicluster